-Students who consider MSN programs often wonder what they can do with a master’s in nursing.
+Beyond the specialized career paths it can lead to, what else can students do with a master’s in nursing?
 MSN-prepared nurses improve the quality and level of clinical practice delivered to patients.
 In addition, MSN graduates are more likely to enter the job market with board certifications in specialty areas, further increasing their ability to meet the needs of those they serve and experience greater satisfaction in their work.

 Earning an MSN degree can also help cultivate an individual’s skill set.
-These competencies can not only potentially improve an individual’s ability to deliver optimal patient care, but also help nurses develop into nurse leaders who are equipped to guide their staff to handle the health- or regulatory-related challenges a facility may face.
+These competencies may not only improve an individual’s ability to deliver optimal patient care, but may also help nurses develop into leaders who are equipped to guide their staff to handle health- or regulatory-related challenges.

 Leadership comes with a greater level of responsibility, which has its own advantages.
-For instance, nurses may be able to work with a greater level of independence, particularly if they practice in a state that allows full practice or full prescriptive authority.
-This can also give them a better opportunity to implement new strategies that could positively influence a health care facility’s ability to administer care, either as a whole or for a specific patient demographic.
+For instance, nurses may be able to work with greater autonomy, particularly if they practice in a state that allows full practice or full prescriptive authority.
+This can also provide opportunities to implement new strategies that could positively influence a health care facility’s ability to administer care, either as a whole or for a specific patient demographic.

 Demand for Master’s in Nursing Graduates

-Earning an MSN can allow nurses to not only advance their careers but also earn a lucrative wage.
-The compensation website PayScale reports the median annual salary for nurses with an MSN degree to be roughly $96,300 as of July 2021.
+Earning an MSN can enable nurses to not only advance their careers but also earn a lucrative wage.
+The compensation website Payscale reports the median annual salary for nurses with an MSN degree was roughly $100,000 as of March 2023.

-Numerous factors can influence the precise amount a nurse may receive after obtaining the MSN degree.
-One of these is job location, as an individual working in an area with a higher cost of living may earn more than an individual working in an area with a lower cost of living.
-Another prime factor may be the position itself.
-According to the BLS, the median annual salary for NPs was $117,670 in 2020.
+Numerous factors can influence the precise amount a nurse may receive after obtaining an MSN degree.
+One of these is job location, as a nurse working in an area with a higher cost of living may earn more than a nurse working in an area with a lower cost of living.
+Another prime factor in compensation may be the type of nursing they practice.
+According to the BLS, the median annual wage for nurse practitioners was $120,680 in 2021.

 Learn More About a Master’s in Nursing